CSpanias/cspanias.github.io/_posts/2024-03-18-HTB - Resolute.md

 No encoder specified, outputting raw payload
 Payload size: 311 bytes
 ```
+>_A reverse shell payload could also be used.
+Passing any payload this way crashes the DNS server as it never really starts.
+More information on how to avoid that by passing the payload as a thread [here](https://youtu.be/8KJebvmd1Fk?t=3034)._

 Launch an SMB server on the attack host to serve the payload: